Dpdl-io/DpdlEngine/README.md

 Dpdl enables access to the Java platform API and external java libraries via a dedicated API and supports the <ins>embedding and on-the-fly execution</ins> of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** directly within Dpdl scripts.

-Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
+Other programming languages can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.

 ## Dpdl = ( Java Api's + Embedded C + 'C++' + Python + Julia + JavaScript + Lua + OCaml) = <ins>Powerful and Versatile</ins>